lukeyh99/MoodTracker2/README.md

   -Room

 Database: Implements RoomDatabase on top of integrated SQLite Database in android studio, uses data access objects to query database.
-Repositories: Act as store of data for view model to access and link to the user interface.
+Repositories: Act as a store of data for view model to access and link to the user interface.

 Layout: Contains all the xml files for user design such as images, views, and buttons.